Virtualmaster/deltacloud-client-vm/README.md

   methods.
 Model methods should really be just a syntax sugar and exercise the *DeltacloudVM::Client::Methods* methods.
-  The purpose of *model* class life is to deserialize XML body received from DeltacloudVM API to a Ruby class.
+  The purpose of *model* class life is to deserialize XML body received from Deltacloud API to a Ruby class.

 ## Debugging a nasty bug?